GeyserMC/GeyserWiki/_docs/geyser/common-issues.md

 This is unfortunately something we have no control over, and is most likely the case when you're running Geyser as a plugin on a server host or joining a friend far away from your location.
 If you're running Geyser locally, this should not happen to you, but what we recommend for servers is a plugin we make called [Floodgate](https://github.com/GeyserMC/Floodgate), which allows for Bedrock clients to join your server without needing a Java Edition account.
 Take a look [here](Floodgate) for more information.

 # "Invalid IP address!" from Bedrock
-It's currently unknown why this happens even for valid domains.
-Try using the IPv4 address.
+This can happen if the domain you are entering resolves to a SRV record, which Bedrock does not support.
+Try using the IPv4 address instead.
-Additionally, this can happen when trying to connect to
+Additionally, this can happen when trying to specify both the ip and port in the ip tab - in which case, see [here](https://cdn.discordapp.com/attachments/914971721612808222/1139316467054170253/image.png) for how to properly connect to "test.geysermc.org:19132".

 # Bedrock clients freeze when opening up commands for the first time
 Disable `command-suggestions` in your Geyser config.
 This will stop the freezing at the expense of removing command suggestions from Bedrock clients.